Study summary

 People cannot take part if the cancer cells have spread to the thin tissue covering the brain and spinal cord (leptomeningeal disease), have symptoms of cancer in the brain or nervous system, or have recently had some other cancers that required treatment.

 In this study, people are given either setidegrasib with mFOLFIRINOX or NALIRIFOX chemotherapy, or a placebo with mFOLFIRINOX or NALIRIFOX chemotherapy.
 Whether people receive setidegrasib or placebo is decided by chance.
 The study doctor decides which chemotherapy (mFOLFIRINOX or NALIRIFOX) people receive.
+People will only receive NALIRIFOX chemotherapy (with setidegrasib or placebo) after the safety of setidegrasib with NALIRIFOX chemotherapy has been confirmed in another ongoing setidegrasib study.
 All of the study treatments are given slowly through a tube into a vein (infusion).
 People will continue to receive study treatment until their cancer gets worse, they can’t tolerate the study treatment, they start other cancer treatment, they or the doctor decides the person should stop receiving study treatment, or sadly they pass away.
 There will be safety checks at each visit, and the doctors will continue to check for medical problems and people’s wellbeing throughout the study.

 Additional Study Details